jguadagno/jguadagno.github.io/_posts/2024/2024-07-13-docker-volume-location-on-windows.md

 ## Docker Volume Location

 When you use Docker Desktop on Windows, the Docker volumes are stored in the WSL file system.
 The WSL file system is located at `\\wsl$\` on the Windows file system.
 The Docker volumes are stored in the WSL file system at `\\wsl.localhost\docker-desktop-data\data\docker\volumes`.
-You should a folder for each volume you have created in Docker Desktop.
+You should see a folder for each volume you have created in Docker Desktop.

 Here is a screenshot of my Docker Desktop volumes.